 If we don’t minimize deforestation, the results are going to be disastrous.
 A large number of animal and plant species will go extinct, the air will become unsuitable for breathing, greenhouse gas emissions will increase, the temperature will rise to several degrees, and much more.
 In short, the earth will no longer be a place for life to sustain.

-12 Ways on How to Stop Deforestation
+12 Ways to Stop Deforestation

-While thinking about the ways on how to stop deforestation some of us may think of it as something practically impossible because at the rate we’re going, stopping deforestation completely doesn’t sound like an option.
+While thinking about the ways to stop deforestation some of us may think of it as something practically impossible because at the rate we’re going, stopping deforestation completely doesn’t sound like an option.
 Even in that case, one can always take steps to manage a resource sustainably.
 Adopt the following ways to prevent further loss of trees.

 Develop a sense of care